 Mono’s Betty is selling at a very similar price to Fender’s Artisan model we mentioned earlier but offers a completely different design for the money.

-Thanks to the use of military grade material here, your purchase comes with a whopping 3-year warranty, which is two years more than Fender’s offer.
+Thanks to the use of military-grade material here, your purchase comes with a whopping 3-year warranty, which is two years more than Fender’s offer.
 With this in mind, you can be pretty confident the manufacturer’s design will stand the test of time.

 This is all excellent news, but the best aspect of Mono’s Betty has to be its memory foam core.
-This is designed to increase circulation and to reduce fatigue, which is great if you’re usually playing long sets.
+It’s designed to increase circulation and to reduce fatigue, which is great if you’re usually playing long sets.
 Its neoprene underbelly is also lightweight and reduces friction, so your shoulder won’t be shredded up after use.

-There’s even a handy hideaway pickpocket included, so you can quickly access another if you accidentally drop one while playing – Every guitarist knows this happens more than you think.
+There’s even a handy hideaway pickpocket included, so you can quickly access another if you accidentally drop one while playing.
+Every guitarist knows this happens more than you think!

-So, in summary, Mono’s Betty will suit anyone that needs to play for long periods standing up.
+Mono’s Betty will suit anyone that needs to play for long periods standing up.
 For the very reasonable price, you get some pretty high-quality, yet comfortable materials here.

 - Comfortable – Memory foam core provides an extra cushion for your shoulder and helps to retain the most functional playing position.

-- Price – The item is incredibly affordable, considering you get military grade materials.
+- Price – The item is incredibly affordable, considering you get military-grade materials.

-- Shabby stitching – Yes most of the materials used in Betty are great, but disappointingly the stitching isn’t and tends to come undone in places straight after use.
+- Shabby stitching – Yes, most of the materials used in Betty are great, but disappointingly the stitching isn’t and tends to come undone in places straight after use.